-Fall 2013 Faculty Achievements
+Fall 2013 Selected Faculty Achievements

 Publication: "Women Who Kill: An Analysis of Cases in Late Eighteenth- and Early Nineteenth-Century London", The Journal of Social History, 46:4 (Summer 2013): 1013-38.

 Paper Delivered: Letters and Household Accounts: A Duchess’s Life on Paper, Midwest Conference on British Studies, Chicago, IL; October 2013.

 Service to Profession: Commenter, panel entitled The Country House in the Seventeenth and Eighteenth Centuries, North American Conference on British Studies, Portland, OR; Nov.
 2013.

 Service to College and University: College of Humanities and Fine Arts’ Dean’s 20/20 committees: “Promoting Scholarly and Creative Activity” (chair) and “Recognizing Diversity”, Fall 2013-present.

 Presenter, Anglo-German Relations in the 20th Century and Migration to Britain, International Week, Murray State, Nov.
 2013.

 Campus Coordinator, Experience Scotland program

 Committee Member, LGBT Advisory Committee Committee Member, DEW Committee Undergraduate Advisor